42 BEST Things To Do In Yorkshire With Toddlers

 With over 7 miles of beach, Filey never feels busy.
 There are donkey rides, plenty of rockpools at the bottom of Filey Brigg and a free paddling pool overlooking the sea.

-#37.
+#32.
 Runswick Bay

-Close to the former fishing village of Staithes (of Cbeebies Old Jack’s Boat fame) is Runswick Bay.
+Close to the former fishing village of Staithes is Runswick Bay.
 This picture perfect village teeters on the cliffs overlooking a sheltered bay where you can enjoy the simple things in life – sandcastle building, splashing about in the sea and having a picnic.
 There are public toilets up in the village along with lots of cafes and ice cream shops.
 After beach time, make sure you explore the village and get lost in the narrow streets and lanes which run past quaint cottages.
+Parking is available at the top of the hill.
+There is a Tea Garden at the top of the hill too which serves amazing cakes!

-#38.
+#33.
 Yorkshire Wildlife Park

 The Yorkshire Wildlife Park is the UK’s number 1 wildlife park adventure with over 400 different animals.
 You can see tigers, lions, leopards, polar bears and much, much more.
 There are also daily animal talks so you can learn more about the animals which live there

-#39.
+#34.
 The Tropical Butterfly House

 The Tropical Butterfly House, near Sheffield doesn’t just have butterflies!
 There are birds of prey, meerkats, lemurs and lots of butterflies and exotic animals.

-#40.
+#35.
 Hesketh Farm Park

 One of the best things about Hesketh Farm Park near Bolton Abbey is it stunning location on the edge of the Yorkshire Dales.
 This family run farm has lots of animals, plus an indoor playbarn, large outdoor playground, go karts and of course the tractor rides.
-Another of our favourite days out in 2016.

 This is a really good review of Hesketh Farm Park from Erin from Yorkshire Tots (including a great video).

-#41.
+#35.
 Canon Hall Farm

 Canon Hall Farm near Barnsley is a large working farm with lots of pigs, sheep and cows to see.
-Plus there is a fantastic new indoor play area with a café which is worth a visit.
+Plus there is a fantastic indoor play area with a café which is worth a visit.

-#42.
+#36.
 RSPB Bempton Cliffs

 RSPB Bempton Cliffs is the home to over 250 000 sea birds depending on the time of year that you visit.
 There are 6 viewing platforms where you can look down and see the sea birds such as puffins, ganets and kittiwakes flying about.
 There is easy parking, friendly staff, and activities for younger children to take part in.
 The viewing platforms aren’t too far from the entrance so little legs don’t have to walk far – a great morning / afternoon out if you’d like to inspire your little one to enjoy nature.

-#43.
+#37.
 The Ice Cream Boat in York

 One of the highlights of a summer’s day out in York is finding the Two Hoots Ice Cream Boat and having one of their salted caramel ice creams!